How to use Nespresso-compatible capsules

 - What to do if the pods don't work or affect your machine

 Just want to see which coffee pods we recommend?
-Skip to our full Nespresso capsule taste test results to find the best-tasting options.
+Skip to our full Nespresso taste test results to find the best-tasting options, including our top compostable Nespresso pods.

 Why try compatible capsules?